NCAR/cesm_unit_test_tutorial/README.rst

 Look in the directory where you added the source code (if you're doing the example in this tutorial, this is the directory where you added circle.F90).
-If this directory already has a ``CMakeLists.txt`` file, then simply add your new file to the list of source files in this ``CMakeLists.txt`` file.
+If this directory already has a ``CMakeLists.txt`` file (which should be the case if you used one of the directories suggested above), then simply add your new file to the list of source files in this ``CMakeLists.txt`` file.

 In the case of csm_share, there are multiple source lists in